-- A. Members and Guests: Guests are permitted in the gardens only when accompanied by a member who is responsible for them. - B. Gates: Gates must be locked at ALL times after July 15th.
+- A. Members and Guests: Guests are permitted in the gardens only when accompanied by a member who is responsible for them. - B. Gates: Gates must be locked at ALL times after June 15th.
 At all other times, please make sure to lock the gates if you are the last to leave the gardens. - C. Children: Children must be properly supervised and kept out of other people's gardens.
 Running in the aisles is not permitted. - D. Pets: Pets are not allowed in the gardens at any time and may not be tied to the outside of the garden fences.
 This does not apply to people requiring the assistance of a companion or seeing eye dog. - E. Wheeled Vehicles: The only vehicles allowed within the gardens are carts, wheelbarrows, strollers or wheelchairs. - F. Produce: Produce is to be used for private consumption only.
-No produce from the gardens may be sold, as that would violate our agreement with El Paso County. - G. Unconditional Release: Pursuant to the BCGA agreement with El Paso County, any adult (18 and older) participating in garden activity must sign an Unconditional Release (liability waiver) form, provided by BCGA, before doing any work in the garden.
-Plot owners are responsible for making sure anyone they bring to the garden as a helper has a signed and notarized Unconditional Release on file with BCGA before the helper does any work in the garden.
-Friends and family members who ONLY water a plot while the plot owner is out of town are not required to sign an Unconditional Release.
+No produce from the gardens may be sold, as that would violate our agreement with El Paso County. - G. Unconditional Release: Pursuant to the BCGA agreement with El Paso County, any adult (18 and older) participating in garden activity must sign an Unconditional Release (liability waiver), which is completed as part of the online plot registration process, before doing any work in the garden.
+Plot owners are responsible for making sure their garden helpers 18 and older sign their own liability waiver by completing their online Garden Helper registration.
+Friends and family members who ONLY water a plot while the plot owner is out of town are not required to sign an Unconditional Release. - 1.
 Individuals who have a signed Unconditional Release on file with BCGA may operate a rototiller inside the garden.
 Motorized weed whackers are prohibited inside the garden.